-AP CHEMISTRY 12 & CHEMISTRY 12 - Blended Learning....(APCHE 12, CH 12) (4 credits each)
+AP CHEMISTRY 12 & CHEMISTRY 12 - Blended Learning

 Recommended prerequisites: AP Chemistry 11 (or excellent achievement in Chemistry 11) and Pre-calculus 12 taken concurrently.
 Students must have a strong background in laboratory work.

 AP Chemistry 12 is a continuation of AP Chemistry 11.
 In this course, students will investigate chemical principles and how they relate to the world around us.
 The curriculum covers the regular B.C.
 Ministry of